Current trials

 Card Grid - Our clinical trials

-A study for ovarian cancer patients which aims to show whether there is an association between participation in exercise and greater adherence to chemotherapy.
+A study for ovarian cancer patients that aims to show whether there is an association between participation in exercise and greater adherence to chemotherapy.

 A study to evaluate the feasibility, safety and potential benefits of an individually tailored, exercise intervention during chemotherapy for recurrent ovarian, primary peritoneal or fallopian tube cancer.